amalacrino/malacrino-lab/content/opportunities/_index.md

 <br>

 Are you interested in microbiomes?
-Are you looking for postdoc opportunities, PhD or Masters positions, or undergraduate research experience?
-Different positions may be available at different times.
+Are you looking for postdoc or grad student (MSc or PhD) positions?
 Even if not advertised below, feel free to contact {{% mention "admin" %}} to discuss potential opportunities.
+Inquiries about undergraduate research experiences are always welcome!

-**Graduate Students**:
+**Graduate Students**: I'm looking for grad students to begin in Fall 2025.
+More details coming soon, but feel free to contact {{% mention "admin" %}}.

-**Postdoc**:
+**Postdoc**: Contact {{% mention "admin" %}} to discuss postdoc opportunities.

-**Lab Technician**:
+**Lab Technician**: I'm looking for a Lab Technician to begin in Spring 2025.
+More details coming soon, but feel free to contact {{% mention "admin" %}}.